normajs/Ornithopter/README.md

 - [ ] one click deploy to modern web platforms
 - [ ] server side and client side rendered
 - [ ] robust package system

-> This project is targeted for the average client project.
-A simple site of pages with minimal interactivity should be easily handled by ornithopter.
-This is not for big time application suites.

 ## Features